Nemocas/AbstractAlgebra.jl/doc/types.md

 ## Concrete types in Nemo

 Finally we come to all the concrete types in Nemo.
+Although types are rarely dealt with directly when using Nemo, they are of interest to developers.
+So we list them here.

-These are of two main kinds: those for generic constructions (e.g. generic polynomials over an arbitrary ring) and those for specific implementation, usually provided by a C library (e.g. polynomials over the integers, provided by Flint).
+These are of two main kinds: those for generic constructions (e.g. generic polynomials over an arbitrary ring) and those for specific implementations, usually provided by a C library (e.g. polynomials over the integers, provided by Flint).

 We give the type of each kind of element available in Nemo.
 In parentheses we list the concrete types of their corresponding parent objects.